How To Make Kefir From Raw Milk. A Thorough Guide And Recipe To Benefit Your Health

 And by "rougher, I mean they just won't feel as smooth / flexible as they do when you give them whole milk.

 That is especially true if they are being kept in nothing but whey, (meaning, there is no white part, just the yellow).
 Skim milk tends to make them feel similar, though not as fast.
 Whole milk is the safest option.
 And the reason you might do that is because you're preparing to make some cheese.
-I'll have a video on how to do that late 2024 to early 2025.
+I'll have a video on how to do that, probably around late February - early March 2025.

 So if you ever want to make cheese with the cultures from your kefir grains, you CAN store them in whey for a bit, but I don't suggest going for more than a week.
 You really ought to feed them fresh milk right after it too.
 I've kept mine in a 1:1 yellow whey to grains ratio, for 3-5 days at a time around 80-90F+, and they were always fine, but I always fed them fresh milk at the end.
 They'd feel proper by the time my next batch of kefir was done.